|

 1993 |

 AIA NATIONAL HONOR AWARD.
-Juror for the National Urban Design Award. |
+Juror: National Urban Design Award. |

 |